Veterans & Retired

 Read MorePrayer Wars

-“This, then, is how you should pray: ‘Our Father in heaven: May your holy name be honored; may your Kingdom come; may your will be done on earth as it is in heaven.
-Give us today the food we need.
-Forgive us the wrongs we have done, as we forgive the wrongs that others have […]
+“This, then, is how you should pray: ‘Our Father in heaven: May your holy name be honored; may your Kingdom come; may your will be done on earth as it […]

 Read MoreHow to be a Bridge Person